shellspec/shellspec/README.md

 ### Function-based mock

-The (shell) function-based mock is simply (re)defined with shell function.
+The (shell) function-based mock is simply (re)defined with a shell function.

 ```sh
 Describe 'function-based mock'